Isaiah Berlin: Personal life

-In 1956 Berlin married Aline Elisabeth Yvonne Halban, née de Gunzbourg (1915–2014), the former wife of the nuclear physicist Hans von Halban, and a former winner of the ladies' golf championship of France.
+In 1956 Berlin married Aline Elisabeth Yvonne Halban, de Gunzbourg (1915–2014), the former wife of the nuclear physicist Hans von Halban, and a former winner of the ladies' golf championship of France.
 She was from an exiled half Russian-aristocratic and half ennobled-Jewish banking and petroleum family (her mother was Yvonne Deutsch de la Meurthe and her grandfather was Emile Deutsch de la Meurthe, brother of Henri Deutsch de la Meurthe) based in Paris.